-- (a) in the case of an individual by- - (i) delivering it personally to the individual; - (ii) sending it by registered post, addressed to the individual at the address indicated on the application as the individual's postal address, for service of notices; - (iii) leaving it with an authorised person at the individual's place of residence or business;or - (iv) sending it by means of electronic communication address to the individual at the address indicated in the application as the individual's address for service for electronic communication; and - (b) in the case of a company by- - (i) delivering it to the person concerned in the company's management and authorized to receive documents on behalf of the company; - (ii) sending it by registered post, addressed to the company at the address indicated on the

-- application as the company's postal address, for service of notices; - (iii) leaving it with a person authorised to accept service on behalf of the company; or - (iv) sending it by means of electronic communication address to the company at the address indicated in the application as the company's address for service for electronic communication. - (2) A notice required to be served on joint applicants or joint licensees shall be deemed to have been served on all of them when it is served on any of them. - 26.
-A fee payable with respect to a licence or an application for a licence may be recovered by the relevant licensing authority as a debt in a court of competent jurisdiction
+- 25. (1) Where a licensing authority is required to serve a notice on a person under this Act or any other licensing legislation, the authority shall serve the notice- - (a) in the case of an individual by- - (i) delivering it personally to the individual; - (ii) sending it by registered post, addressed to the individual at the address indicated on the application as the individual's postal address, for service of notices: - (iii) leaving it with an authorised person at the individual's place of residence or business; or - (iv) sending it by means of electronic communication to the individual at the address indicated in the application as the individual's address for service for electronic communication; and - (b) in the case of a company by- - (i) delivering it to the person concerned in the company's management and authorized to receive documents on behalf of the company; - (ii) sending it by registered post, addressed to the company at the address indicated on the application as the company's postal address, for service of notices; - (iii) leaving it with a person authorised to accept service on behalf of the company; or - (iv) sending it by means of electronic communication to the company at the address indicated in the application as the company's address for service for electronic communication. - (2) A notice required to be served on joint applicants or joint licensees shall be deemed to have been served on all of them when it is served on any of them. - 26.
+A fee payable with respect to a licence or an application for a licence may be recovered by the relevant licensing authority as a debt in a court of competent jurisdiction.